cobiwave/simplefolio/README.md

 </h1>

 <h2 align="center">
-  A clean, beautiful and responsive portfolio template for Developers.
+  A clean, beautiful and responsive portfolio template for Developers!
 </h2>

 Feel free to use it as-is or customize it as much as you want.
-I wanted to build a clean, beautiful and simple template without any unnecessary bloat.
+I was motivated to create this project because I wanted to contribute on something useful for the dev community.

 <h2 align="center">
   <img src="https://github.com/cobimr/simplefolio/blob/master/examples/example.gif" alt="Simplefolio" width="600px" />